jgege/UNI-CSCU9V5/CSCU9V5.md

 - notify() selects an arbitrary thread from the wait set.
 This may not be the thread that you want to be selected
 - Java does not allow you to specify the thread to be selected
 - notifyAll() removes ALL threads from the wait set and places them in the entry set.
-This allows the threads to decide among themseles who should proceed next
+This allows the threads to decide among themselves who should proceed next
 - useful if threads may wait for several conditions
 - however, a thread may be woken up for an entirely different condition - put wait() into a while loop
 - notifyAll() is a conservative strategy that works best when multiple threads may be in the wait set